 .
 Pandavas built the five temples in these five places and worshipped Lord Shiva and freed from their sins.

 – It is dedicated to Lord Shiva and is situated in the Rudraprayag district of Uttarakhand and located at an altitude of 3583m (11755 ft).
 For reaching the temple you have to the uphill trek of 14km from Gaurikund.

-– it is dedicated to Lord Shiva and it is the 4th of the Panch Kedar and is situated in Gaundhar Village of Rudraprayag District.
+Dedicated to Lord Shiva, the 4th of the Panch Kedar temples is located in Gaundhar Village of Rudraprayag District..
 It is located at an elevation of 3497m (11473.1 ft) from sea level.
 In this temple, Lord Shiva is worshipped in the form of a navel-shaped lingum.

 – It is the 5th in panch kedar and it is located at an altitude of 2200m (7217.8 ft) in the Urgam valley in the Garhwal region of Uttarakhand.
 For reaching the temple you have to trek 12km.

 When Chardham is open for Pilgrims

 Nestled amidst mountains, these temples experience temporary closures for approximately six months, usually from November to April, due to heavy snowfall.
 However, in April on Akshay Tritya, these temples open their doors to all pilgrims for a six-month period, extending from May to the first week of November.
 W